linagora/Twake-Documentation/internal-documentation/backend-services/README.md

 Twake follows the micro-services spirit, the idea is to limit interaction between systems, for instance avoid accessing channels information from the file storage system.
 It will ensure a better and maintainable code.

+## Twake Services

+As a frontend developer / connector developer to read our APIs, or to understand our data models or just for fun, here is all the details over Twake backend services.

+### General

+{% page-ref page="authentication-service/" %}

+### Services

+{% page-ref page="applications-service/" %}

+{% page-ref page="users-and-workspaces-service.md" %}

+{% page-ref page="channels-service/" %}

+{% page-ref page="messages-service/" %}

+{% page-ref page="files-service/" %}

+{% page-ref page="notifications-service/" %}

 ## Get started to code in Twake

 Want to edit Twake code ?
 Congratulation !
 You participate in the development of a great product 😃